Ordinary Time: July 20th

 Optional Memorial of St. Apollinaris, bishop and martyr

-Other Commemorations: St. Margaret of Antioch, virgin and martyr (RM); Elijah (Elias) the Prophet (RM)
+Other Commemorations: St. Margaret of Antioch, Virgin and Martyr (RM); Elijah (Elias) the Prophet (RM); St. Frumentius, Bishop (RM)

 Early accounts report that Saint Apollinaris was ordained Bishop by Saint Peter himself and sent as a missionary bishop to Ravenna during the reign of the emperor Claudius.
 Renowned for his powers to heal in the name of Christ, he was frequently exiled, tortured and imprisoned for the faith, and finally martyred.

 This optional memorial is new to the USA liturgical calendar and will be inscribed on July 20.
 It was dropped from the General Roman Calendar in 1968, at that time this feast was celebrated on July 23.
 This was the feast of St. Jerome Emiliani whose optional memorial is now celebrated on February 8.
 Today was also the commemoration of St. Margaret of Antioch, probably a virgin martyr of the third century.
 Her veneration spread from the East to the West at the time of the crusades.
 She is one of the Fourteen Holy Helpers.

 Elias the Prophet's feast is celebrated today by the Eastern Church.
 He is revered as the spiritual Father and traditional founder of the Catholic religious Order of Carmelites.
 In addition to taking their name from Mt.
 Carmel where the first hermits of the order established themselves, the Calced Carmelite and Discalced Carmelite traditions pertaining to Elijah focus upon the prophet’s withdrawal from public life.
 The medieval Carmelite Book of the First Monks offers some insight into the heart of the Orders' contemplative vocation and reverence for the prophet.